kovidgoyal/kitty/docs/kittens/choose-fonts.rst

     other keys.
 Is the same as specifying just the font name without any keys.

-In addition to these keys, and four letter key is treated as the name of a variable characteristic of the font.
+In addition to these keys, any four letter key is treated as the name of a variable characteristic of the font.
 It's value is used to set the value for the name.